trueos/sysadm/docs/client_handbook/sysadmclient.rst

 In order to configure replication, the remote system to hold a copy of the snapshots must first meet several requirements:

+* Snapshots occurring too frequently can introduce errors in replication.
+To avoid errors, ensure snapshots are configured to take place slower than the desired pace of replication.

 * The backup server
   **must be formatted with the latest version of ZFS,** also known as ZFS feature flags or ZFSv5000.
 Operating systems that support this